JaviCervera/leaflang/README.md

 custom interpreter that, in the future, will be able to load modules from dynamic libraries.

 The language is imperative and supports classic procedural programming.
-It has no structs, but tables can be used to group data instead.
+It has no structs, but hashes can be used to group data instead.

 ## Language syntax